ElsitaK/Running_Wild/README.md

 # Files
 Files include 3 scripts and one sample gpx file
 - "RunScript.Sept2020.R": script for use within the webpage, uses the trackeR package to process gpx/ tmx files
-  - input is a user-submitted gpx or tmx file and a specified run distance (5K, 10K, or 15K)
+  - input is a user-submitted gpx or tcx file and a specified run distance (5K, 10K, or 15K)
   - outputs a normalized pace (m/s), the actual pace (m/s), and the absolute elevational change in meters

 - "RunScriptWithViz.draft2.R": includes the above, and also includes a visualization of the polynomial formula used to relate gradient to adjusted pace and additional race graphs (eg distance versus altitude) created using ggplot2